SpinachR/research_ideas/README.md

 30. Label-Noise Robust Generative Adversarial Networks.
 Noisy learning in the generative model.
 31. Robustness of Conditional GANs to Noisy Labels
+32. Self-Adaptive Training Bridging the Supervised and Self-Supervised learning (EMA for both the target prediction and the network parameters)